 If you want to practise sport in the city, you have lots of municipal centres and many basketball and football fields in these parks: Center Esportiu Municipal Putxet, Center Esportiu Municipal Can Caralleu, Camp Municipal Football Club Vallvidrera.

 Where to Eat

 In the area you can find several bars and restaurants.
-If you are looking tapas bars, you will like the Mirablau, which also has an amazing view over the entire city.
+If you're looking tapas bars, you'll like the Mirablau, which also has an amazing view over the entire city.
 It's enough to seduce anyone, especially at night, when the panoramic vistas become even more magical...

 For lovers of traditional Spanish cuisine, don't miss Casa Tomás.
 An absolutely non-pretentious locale which is famous for its Patatas Bravas and Croquettes.

 The Jacaranda del Dos Torres restaurant is worthy with its own garden.
 For a little more than you would usually pay in the zone, this restaurant specializes in creative and delicious tapas.
 Ideal for celebrations and special events...
 Or simply just to try something new.
 Perfect.

 The area isn't usually famous for its nightly activities.
 But there are a couple of nightclubs.
 The Sutton is one of the most famous places, if you're looking for an elegant club with a large room to dance, you'll be satisfied.